Dental-Booking-System/Dental-Booking-Client/README.md

 # 🦷 Dental Booking Client - React Native

-A cross-platform **React Native mobile application** that simplifies appointment booking and dental clinic management.
-This app allows patients to log in, browse dental profiles, and schedule appointments conveniently through their mobile devices.
+The **Dental Booking Client** is a cross-platform mobile application built with **React Native** that streamlines appointment booking and dental clinic management.
+Patients can easily log in, browse dental profiles, and schedule appointments right from their mobile devices.

+For more information, visit the organization page: [Dental Booking System](https://github.com/Dental-Booking-System).

 ## ✨ Features